security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Example of use

-If `3 Compañía de Infantería No Encuadrada` is used as the canonical `Organization: Name` of an organization, entries in the `Organization: Aliases` field may include `Tercera Compañía de Infantería No Encuadrada` and `3/a.
-Compañía de Infantería No Encuadrad`.
+If `3 Armoured Division` is used as the canonical `Organization: Name` of an organization, entries in the `Organization: Aliases` field may include `3 Div` and `Three Division`.

 ### Guidance on use